- College Navigator, National Center for Education Statistics, http://nces.ed.gov/collegenavigator

 - In-state Tuition: $6,143

 East Carolina University has been offering distance education in North Carolina for more than 60 years.
 What's more, the university has the highest graduation rate of the top online colleges for nursing on this list.
 According to the NCES, 81 percent of ECU undergraduates earn their bachelor's degree on time.
 Among the school's 75 online degrees and certificates are several options for nurses.
-At the undergraduate level, there is a RN to BSN degree offered.
-Then, at the graduate level, students can select from a master's degree in nursing with seven different concentration options, or they may enroll in one of seven post-graduate certificate programs for nurses.
+At the undergraduate level, there is a RN to BSN degree program offered.
+Then, at the graduate level, students can select from a master's degree program in nursing with seven different concentration options, or they may enroll in one of seven post-graduate certificate programs for nurses.
 Three of these certificates have on-campus requirements while the others can be earned fully online.

 #2 - Brigham Young University - Idaho